Alejandro-Jaime-Pozas/subsy_main/README.md

 # IdeaLab

 - Could check the subscription type, example monthly, for a company's AWS subscription, and compare to what they could save if they change for a yearly subscription.
 Say instead of $1000 per month which comes to $12000 a year they could pay instead $10000 and save $2000 dls...could in dashboard somewhere mention the total savings they could get by paying yearly (though would come with heavier upfront payment), in the end just so they know their options

+# Reference

+### Potential partnerships
+- ActivTrak or similar app: can track how company employees are using and spending time in different software platforms (zoom, gmail, notion, slack, figma, salesforce, linkedin, etc) BUT DO COMPANIES BUY INTO THIS?
+SINCE POTENTIAL BIG BROTHER IS WATCHING IMPLICATIONS...but company should disclose that tracking is ONLY used to manage if subscriptions are being used by employees to determine subscription benefits, not tracking productivity (though they do)